Death of a Delft Blue

 Death of a Delft Blue is a 1964 mystery detective novel by the British writer Gladys Mitchell.
-It is the thirty seventh in the long-running series of books featuring Mitchell's best known character, the psychoanalyst and amateur detective Mrs Bradley.
+It is the thirty-seventh in the long-running series of books featuring Mitchell's best known character, the psychoanalyst and amateur detective Mrs Bradley.

 Synopsis

 While attending a conference in the Netherlands, Mrs Bradley encounters an eccentric Dutch family including a young woman under pressure to marry her cousin, to the outrage of her handsome brother Florian.
 While Florian is sitting for a portrait commissioned by his aunt in which he is holding a delft blue object, he disappears.
-He subsequently reappears in the British Peak District in North Derbyshire.
-Shortly afterwards to local barmaids die after eating poisoned chocolates which may have been intended for Florian.
+He subsequently reappears in the British Peak District in Derbyshire.
+Shortly afterwards two local barmaids die after eating poisoned chocolates which may have been intended for Florian.